thomasbouley/Qt-2048/README.md

 # Qt-2048
-This is a clone of [2048](https://github.com/gabrielecirulli/2048) written in C++ using QT.
+This is a clone of [2048](https://github.com/gabrielecirulli/2048) written in C++ using Qt.

 ## Features

 * Board sizes from 2x2 to 6x6.

 * Been tested on macOS and an Xfce Linux desktop;
-should work on any desktop envorment supported by Qt.
+should work on any desktop environment supported by Qt.

-* May not look great on high DPI monitors; improved high DPI monitor support.
+* May not look great on high DPI monitors.

-* Mobile support may be added in the future.
+* Improved high DPI monitor support and Mobile support may be added in the future.

 ## Screenshot

 ![alt text](AppExample.png "Screenshot of a 5x5 board")

-A screenshot showing the aperance on macOS.
+A screenshot showing the appearance on macOS.

 ## Build Instructions